Clifford Chapin

 Clifford Samuel Chapin IV (born January 29, 1988) is an American voice actor and voice director.

 Career

 Chapin is known for his roles in anime and video games.
 In 2014, Chapin landed the lead voice role of Raishin Akabane in Unbreakable Machine-Doll.
 In 2015, he voiced the lead character Harutora Tsuchimikado in Tokyo Ravens.
-Chapin's other voice roles include Katsuki Bakugo in My Hero Academia, Conny Springer in Attack on Titan, Kirito Kamui in Psycho-Pass, and Hideyoshi Nagachika in Tokyo Ghoul.
+Chapin's other voice roles include Katsuki Bakugo in My Hero Academia, Conny Springer in Attack on Titan, Kirito Kamui in Psycho-Pass, Himmel the Hero in Frieren: Beyond Journey’s End, Ryusui Nanami in Dr. Stone, and Hideyoshi Nagachika in Tokyo Ghoul.

 Personal life

 On June 18, 2021, Chapin was announced to be engaged to voice actress Kristen McGuire.
 The couple have since been married.